310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Kuro %}
-That's you, man.
+That’s you, man.
 You never once showed weakness to others back then.
-Actually, you’re still like that even now, ain'tcha?
+Actually, you’re still like that even now, ain’tcha?

 I get how Itsuki feels nowadays.
 Showing weakness gives people the chance to take the advantage over you to crush you… Just the thought of that scares us, so we choose to put up a strong front and stand our ground.

-But if I’m bein’ real with ya… It's tough having to lie even to your own buddies, don’tcha think?
+But if I’m bein’ real with ya… It’s tough having to lie even to your own buddies, don’tcha think?
 {% endbubble %}

 {% bubble Chiaki sad %}